Lock Visual Style Across a Series of AI Images

 - The master prompt should fit in under 60 words.
 Beyond that, model attention degrades.

-- For any subject that the master prompt cannot handle without modification, name the modification — don't pretend a one-size-fits-all prompt is possible across 6 different subjects.
+- For any subject the master prompt cannot handle without modification, name the modification — don't pretend a one-size-fits-all prompt works across 6 different subjects.

 Shorter variant — refresh existing series